bhelx/bustime/README.md

 Found 115 vehicles
 ```

+It will run forever unless you `ctrl-c` out or it crashes.

 You'll see a file now in the current folder `vehicle_readings.db`.
 This is the sqlite database.
 You can run
 queries and perform stats on it.
 Example: